The page has been translated by Gen AI.

 Reference

-• When the access permission setting for the Cloud Functions service is completed, the Cloud Functions service can retrieve the Java Runtime executable stored in Object Storage.
+• Once the access permission settings for the Cloud Functions service are completed, the Cloud Fuctions service can retrieve the Java Runtime executable stored in Object Storage.

 Reference